Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 * **Activate:** Pay any associated costs to trigger an "Active Ability" printed on a card you already control in play.
 * **Play Event:** Pay the CP cost of an Event card in your hand, fully resolve its text, and place it in your discard pile.
 * **Secure Objective:** Exhaust a ready non-token unit currently occupying a quadrant that contains a Strategic Directive token to claim it, immediately securing a one-time burst of 2 Supremacy Points and permanently removing the token from the board.
 * **Pass:** Choose to take no action.

 The Activation Sequence ends only when all players pass consecutively in an unbroken sequence.
 If you pass, but your opponent subsequently takes an action, the sequence is broken and you may take another action when the turn returns to you.
-The specific player who passed first to initiate the unbroken sequence that ends the phase successfully secures Initiative for the next round.

 #### 3. The Scoring Step

 Immediately following the consecutive passes that terminate the Activation Sequence, players evaluate the positional state of the battlefield.
+If an entire round passes with absolutely zero units being destroyed, Initiative immediately defaults to the player who physically occupies the most quadrants in the neutral Contested Zone (Row 3).
+If the center is equally contested or entirely empty, Initiative simply remains with the player who currently possesses it.

 A player earns exactly one (1) Supremacy Point for every quadrant they physically occupy within the neutral Contested Zone (Row 3).
 This centralized territorial dominance forms the baseline progression of the Theater Escalation, forcing direct collision to advance the game state.

 After points are awarded, players calculate the Combined Supremacy Score by adding both players' totals together.
 If the combined total reaches 8, Theater Level 2 is initiated, and all players immediately activate their Mission Cards' passive abilities, provided they meet the dynamic upkeep CP cost.
 If the combined total reaches 14, Theater Level 3 is initiated, and all players immediately resolve their Mission Cards' Climax abilities by paying the associated runtime CP cost.